giteec/IEEE-WCSP2024/README.md

 ## 1. Download dataset
-The TSV1K dataset can be downloaded from: [BiaduPan, code:1bfr] https://pan.baidu.com/s/1wcIGHwpDCZCOHfXlwgyMzw?pwd=1bfr.
+The TSV1K dataset can be downloaded from BiaduPan: https://pan.baidu.com/s/1wcIGHwpDCZCOHfXlwgyMzw?pwd=1bfr.
 The file size is 164.3GB.

 The directory structure of the MVS dataset is as follows,
 ```